nikolaindjic/euroleague-stats-recommendation/FORM_GRAPH_IMPLEMENTATION.md

 ### 5. **Interactive Features**
 - Click any point to view player details
 - Hover to see tooltip with full stats
+- **Player surnames displayed next to each point** for easy identification
 - Color-coded by position:
   - 🔵 Blue = Guards
   - 🟢 Green = Forwards